nitikasehgal/Blog-App-Flutter-/README.md

 # Blog-App-Flutter-
-This is Flutter Blog App using Firebase.
+Flutter Blog App Using Firebase Storage and Realtime Database.
+In this app user can add an image and description for their Blog.He/she need to autheticate before adding or reading any Blog.